Cable Issues: Type, Attenuation, Crosstalk, Termination, and TX/RX

 Practical Troubleshooting Flow

-| 2 | Check link status and negotiated speed | Shows whether Layer 1 is established and at the expected rate |
+- Check link status and negotiated speed to confirm Layer 1 trained at the expected rate rather than a fallback rate.

-| 4 | Inspect media, connectors, and labels | Finds wrong type, damage, dirty fiber, or wrong path |
+- Inspect media, connectors, and labels for wrong type, physical damage, dirty fiber, kinked jackets, or a mislabeled path.

 Exam Focus

-A new fiber connection between two switches does not come up.
+A new single-mode fiber connection between two switches does not come up.
 The optics match the required speed and fiber type.
 What should be checked first?

 Which issues are physical cabling concerns?
 Select three.